// sum_c.c

 tensorflowandkeras3: use reticulate to call TensorFlow/Keras.
 The R API mirrors the Python API closely.spacyr: wraps spaCy for natural language processing.

-The pattern across all of these is the same: R provides the user-facing API (function names, argument handling, documentation, S3/S4 dispatch), and the compiled backend provides the computation.
+The pattern across all of these is the same: R provides the user-facing API (function names, argument handling, documentation, S3/S4 dispatch), while the compiled backend provides the computation.
 The interface layer is thin.
-This division of labor is what makes R effective as a language for data analysis: you get the expressiveness of a high-level language with the performance of a low-level one.
+A high-level language for expressiveness orchestrating a low-level language for speed: that is the architecture R was built for.

 31.8 References and sources